Acts 12

 The escape is not chaotic or miraculous in the sense of being magical.
 Peter dresses.
 He follows.
 They walk past the first guard, past the second.
 They come to the iron gate - the outer barrier of the prison.
 It opens of its own accord.
 Then the angel leaves him.
 Peter is on his own now, free in the city, but unsure if what has happened is real or a vision.

-Peter comes to the house of Mary, the mother of John Mark, the very person who will later write the Gospel account we call Mark.
-The church is gathered in this house, praying without ceasing for Peter's release.
-They are in the middle of urgent prayer when the answer stands at their door.
+He goes to the house of Mary, mother of John Mark - the young man who will one day write the Gospel we call Mark.
+The church is packed inside, praying without ceasing for the very man now standing in the dark on the doorstep.
+They are mid-prayer when the answer knocks.
+They just do not know it is the answer.

 A servant girl named Rhoda hears Peter's voice at the gate.
 She is so glad - so filled with joy - that she forgets to open the gate.
 Instead, she runs inside to tell the others.
 For joy, she leaves Peter outside.
 It is a perfect picture of the human tendency to let emotion override sense.
 But it is also the picture of spontaneous, unreasoning joy.
 Rhoda does not calculate or verify.
 She hears Peter's voice and her heart knows: he is alive, he is free, he is here.

 The church does not believe her.
 “Thou art mad,” they say.
 Even as they are praying for Peter's release, they cannot believe that he has been released.
 Even as they cry out for deliverance, they assume it will not come.
-This is not weakness - it is the measure of how impossible Peter's situation seemed.
+Their disbelief measures how impossible Peter's situation seemed.
 The only thing Herod can do with Peter is execute him.
 Yet here he is, knocking at the door, alive.

 Acts 12:17“Tell These Things unto James”